 Trying to find how a millionaire wound up with a phony diamond brings Hercule Poirot (Sir Peter Ustinov) to an exclusive island resort frequented by the rich and famous.
 When a murder is committed, everyone has an alibi.

 Hercule Poirot (Sir Peter Ustinov) attends a dinner party in which one of the guests clutches his throat and suddenly dies.
 The cause seems to be natural until another party with most of the same guests produces another corpse.

 An American movie actress, best known for playing dumb blondes, is Scotland Yard's prime suspect when her husband, Lord Edgware, is murdered.
 The great detective, Hercule Poirot, digs deeper into the case.

-The old and wealthy Mr. Enderby dies of a heart attack but the ever suspicious Miss Marple has her doubts.
+The old and wealthy Mr. Enderby (Finlay Currie) dies of a heart attack but the ever suspicious Miss Jane Marple (Dame Margaret Rutherford) has her doubts.
 Who or what gave him a heart attack?
 Enderby's poor relatives gather at the The Gallop, a combined boarding-house and riding school.
-Miss Marple also gets there to find out if any of them had any particular reasons to see him dead.Written by
+Miss Jane Marple also gets there to find out if any of them had any particular reasons to see him dead.Written by

 36 of 40 people found this review helpful.